 Probably the most important thing a shaman can offer the world by becoming proficient at shapeshifting is healing.
-When someone not only steps into another person’s shoes to understand what they’re going through, but steps into their very shape, their ability to provide healing with the aid of their helping spirits is vastly improved.
+When a shaman not only steps into another person’s shoes to understand what they’re going through, but steps into their very shape, the shaman’s ability to provide healing with the aid of their helping spirits is vastly improved.

-To be clear, when the shaman shapeshifts into another being for the purpose of healing them, taking on their physical form and energy patterns, the shaman is copying the patient’s physical body and energies, not stealing them.
+To be clear, when the shaman shapeshifts into another being for the purpose of healing them, taking on their physical form and energy patterns, the shaman is copying the patient’s physical body and energies, not stealing the person’s energies.
 The patient still retains their own original body and energies.
-The shaman now feels the “me” of the patient as part of the “me” of himself, which has expanded to include the patient’s “me.”
+The shaman now feels the “me” of the patient as part of their own “me”which has expanded to include the patient’s “me.”
 The patient may or may not be aware of the shaman’s “me.”

 The shaman copies the patient’s energy patterns, including dysfunctional patterns and feels the pain of these dysfunctions, as “me.”
 It becomes personal.
 The shaman is not “fixing” the patient from a superior position but instead is asking his helping spirits to take pity and heal the suffering.
-The compassionate helping spirits want to relieve suffering, and the shaman’s plea is all the more effective because of the patient’s suffering that he’s now feeling in himself.
+The compassionate helping spirits want to relieve suffering, and the shaman’s plea is all the more effective because the shaman now fully owns the patient’s suffering.

-The shaman’s natural desire to defend himself against the suffering collapses as he realizes he can’t do this by himself.
-It’s this surrender that allows the grace and loving kindness of his helping spirits to flow into him and transform and heal the patient’s dysfunctional energy patterns in the shaman’s body.
+The shaman’s natural desire to defend their own being against the suffering collapses as the realization comes that there’s no way the shaman can heal suffering alone.
+It can’t be done.
+It’s this surrender that allows the power, grace and loving kindness of his helping spirits to flow into the shaman and transform and heal the patient’s dysfunctional energy patterns in the shaman’s body.

 The physical body, like every other material thing, is basically a collection of energy flows, waves of energy interacting with each other.
 Everything resonates, and similar things tend to synchronize with each other.
-As examples, pendulum clocks automatically synchronize with each other when placed in a room together, and some fireflies blink on and off in synchrony, and many identical twins have a lifelong psychic connection.
+Pendulum clocks automatically sweep forward and back in time with each other when placed in a room together, fireflies blink on and off in synchrony, and many identical twins have a lifelong psychic connection.
 Scientists are showing that our complex consciousness arises through synchronizing resonant vibrations in our nervous system.

-There is obviously a high degree of similarity between the energy patterns of the patient the shaman works with for healing and the shaman’s copy of the patient’s energy patterns.
-Thus, when a shaman works this way, his energy patterns and the patient’s tend to synchronize.
-The changes the shaman makes in his copy of the patient’s energies naturally resonate with the patient’s original energy patterns and change them.
+There is obviously a high degree of similarity between the energy patterns of the patient that the shaman works with for healing and the shaman’s copy of the patient’s energy patterns.
+Thus, when a shaman takes on the patient’s energy patterns, the shaman’s energy patterns and the patient’s tend to synchronize.
+Similarly, the healing changes the spirits make in the shaman’s copy of the patient’s energies naturally resonate with the patient’s original energy patterns and change them.

-The patient’s dysfunctional patterns are unlikely to prevail over the shaman’s copy of their energy patterns after the healing because both parties naturally recognize the new healed patterns as more desirable and resist keeping the old patterns of pain and suffering.
+The patient’s original dysfunctional patterns are unlikely to prevail over the shaman’s healed copy of their energy patterns after the healing because both parties naturally recognize the new healed patterns as more desirable.

 SHAPESHIFTING TO OTHER ENTITIES